DAMConsortium/adobe_anywhere/README.md

                                     No information will be gathered on an asset if this is not specified.
     --binding BINDING               The address to bind the callback server to.
                                         default: 0.0.0.0
+    --port PORT                     The port that the callback server should listen on.
+                                     	default: 4567
     --log-to FILEPATH               The location to log to.
                                         default: STDERR
     --log-level LEVEL               Logging level.
 Available Options: debug, info, warn, error, fatal